Updated on: May 26, 2025

 1Password includes a lot of other security features:

 - Watchtower.
-Scans the dark web and public databases for breaches, audits your vault for security, and generates strong passwords.
+Scans the dark web and public databases for breaches, audits your vault for security, and helps you add passkeys and 2FA.

 - Travel Mode.
 Hides sensitive passwords from the vault so intrusive border checks can’t access private data.